Quick answer

 What real Zawji members say

-We've collected anonymous feedback from members about the no-photo design.
+We've collected anonymous feedback from members about the deen-first, photos-off-by-default design.
 Common themes:

 "I used Muzz for six months and got so many matches based on my photo.
 None of them wanted to actually talk about marriage.
 On Zawji, the first guy I matched with asked about my deen and my life goals.
 That was night-and-day." — Anonymous sister, Stockholm

-"As a sister whose conservative parents didn't approve of me using apps at all, the fact that my photo wasn't anywhere on Zawji made the whole thing feel acceptable.
+"As a sister whose conservative parents didn't approve of me using apps at all, the fact that no photo of me was on show — and that I'd decide if anyone ever saw one — made the whole thing feel acceptable.
 They could see I was serious." — Anonymous sister, Manchester

 "I'll admit I missed photos at first.
 Then I realized I was actually getting to know the person before fixating on appearance.
 By the time I met her at sittning, I knew her better than I'd known anyone on the other apps." — Anonymous brother, Toronto

-Member responses to the no-photo design are overwhelmingly positive after the initial 'why?' question is answered.
+Member responses to the deen-first design are overwhelmingly positive after the initial 'why?' question is answered.

 Zawji vs other apps — photo-policy comparison